 Avocado Pasta with Asparagus and Peas

 Avocado Pasta.
-The creamy sauce is made with avocado, Greek yogurt, lemon, and garlic.
-Add any of your favorite veggies or chicken for an easy, healthy meal!
+The creamy sauce is made with avocado, Greek yogurt, lemon and garlic.
+Add any of your favorite veggies, chicken, or bacon for an easy, healthy meal!

 Yield: 3–4 servings